 Is there a flower you have to pot every year?
 For me it's portulaca - drought resistant and gorgeously neon!
 Leave me a comment and tell me your favorite!

+Looking for more simple gardening tips?
+Star here!
+And don't miss our top picks for sun and shade loving annuals to pot!
 Make sure to follow along on Instagram for more simple tips and inspiration!

 I may earn a small commission on any link you click on at no cost to you!

 Thank you for supporting me and the products I love!